Draconic Translator

 3. Draconic version lands on the right, ready to copy into your notes

-Draconic Words and Examples
+Common Draconic Words and Phrases

 English Draconic